Learn to Hunt

 Use a small chunk of worm near aquatic plants or rocks.

-The Warmouth is a sunfish species that is synonymous with lakes and ponds.
+Warmouth are a sunfish species that is synonymous with lakes and ponds.
 It is rarely found in river lakes, overflow ponds or oxbows.
-It reaches abundance in a variety of habitats, from basic or low-gradient streams, overflow waters, marshes, swamps, and natural lakes of lowland areas, to impoundments, reservoirs and ponds in mountainous areas, if its microhabitat exists.
-The Warmouth needs pooled or slow moving, clear to moderately turbid water with dense beds of aquatic vegetation and soft bottoms of silt-free, mud and organic debris.
-It is often found about cover, such as submerged stumps or logs.
+It reaches abundance in a variety of habitats, from basic or low gradient streams, overflow waters, marshes, swamps, and natural lakes of lowland areas, to impoundments, reservoirs and ponds in mountainous areas, if its microhabitat exists.
+Warmouth need pooled or slow moving, clear to moderately turbid water with dense beds of aquatic vegetation and soft bottoms of silt-free, mud and organic debris.
+It is often found around cover, such as submerged stumps or logs.

 Warmouth, like all members of this family, build a nest to deposit eggs in.
-Nest building begins in mid-May and peaks in early June, but spawning may extend into August.
+Nest building starts in mid-May and peaks in early June, but spawning may extend into August.
 Nests are built near underwater structures, a stump or clumps of vegetation, but seldom on clean sand.
 The nests will be separated unless sites are limited; then they may adjoin each other.
 Most nests are built in 1 1/2 to 4 feet of water.
-The male builds and closely guards the nest until the fry depart.
-The male is very aggressive in his territory, approaching all intruders with flared gills, open mouth and blood red eyes.
+The male builds and closely guards the nest until the fry leave.
+The male is very aggressive in his territory, approaching all intruders with flared gills, open mouth and blood-red eyes.
 Eggs hatch in about 3 days, and the fry leave the nest in 5 to 6 days.

 Young Warmouth reach 1- to 2-inches long by autumn and maximum size of about 7- to 8-inches by the fifth year of life.
 The largest fish listed elsewhere was over 11-inches long.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.